 Why is the lie and loft angles of a putter head important to every golfer?
 They both influence the roll and direction of the golf ball.

-If the lie angle is incorrect the ball will be misdirected by the golfer’s stroke.
-In other words, if the putter face is not in a horizontal attitude at impact the face plane will be pointing in a direction other than straight towards the hole.
+If the lie angle is incorrect, the ball will be misdirected by the golfer’s stroke.
+In other words, if the putter face is not in a horizontal attitude at impact, the face plane will be pointing in a direction other than straight towards the hole.
 For example, if the putter is too upright the face is aimed left of the hole for a right-hand golfer.
 The golfer must make a compensating stroke to start the ball on the intended line.
 Using a putter bending machine like the Mitchell® TourGAUGE® Putter Machine can help you adjust the putter head to the ideal lie angle.